 Step 3: Choose your pay schedule and implement it

-Having gone through all the options available, considered any provincial restrictions, and then taken your own business needs into account, you’ve probably figure out which pay schedule is best for you.
+Having gone through all the options available, considered any provincial restrictions, and then taken your own business needs into account, you’ve probably figured out which pay schedule is best for you.
 Now it's time to actually implement that pay schedule.
 Luckily, if you use a payroll provider like Knit, this is the easiest part of the whole process.

 When you use payroll software, you simply enter your employee information, pick your preferred schedule, and go.
 With Knit payroll you benefit from: